 Face it: for some lost souls, or those who are simply overtaken by the revelry of carnage, violence is the only thing they will understand.
 If you are facing down too many attackers for your pepper spray to cope with, or are threatened with lethal force yourself, it makes sense to use lethal force in return.

-A knife in such cramped confines will be even more effective, difficult to take away and discreet compared to the gun.
+A knife in such cramped confines will be very effective, difficult to take away and discreet.
 Remember what I said above: keep it hidden unless you have no other choice!

 You cannot expect to “go loud” and then stroll away free from harm.
 A mass of people, already enraged, may react quickly to injury with extraordinary violence.